Short answer: it depends. But usually, not really.

 Happy life disappeared for a while when we discussed an article from Forbes: Why I Don’t Buy Organic, And Why You Might Not Want To Either.
 It’s about three points:

-- “many consumers believe that the Organic label means the food has superior nutrition and is safer, especially in regard to pesticide residues.
+- “many consumers believe that the Organic label means the food has superior nutrition and is safer, especially regarding pesticide residues.
 This is not true.”

 - Organic food needs more land and generally is not more friendly to the environment.